Therapy for Neurodivergent Women Navigating Anxiety, People-Pleasing & Emotionally Painful Relationships

 Licensure: Licensed Clinical Social Worker-Board Approved Clinical Supervisor in Louisiana (#7223); telehealth LCSW in Florida (#TPSW2396) and LCSW in Virginia (#0904014789)

-Experience: Master of Social Work degree; 25 years of experience supporting women struggling with anxiety, people-pleasing and emotionally challenging relationships.
-I receive ongoing training in treating anxiety, trauma and attachment wounds.
+Experience: Master of Social Work degree; 25 years of experience supporting women with anxiety, relational trauma, and emotionally painful relationships.
+Formally trained in neurodiversity-affirming care and Accelerated Resolution Therapy (ART), with ongoing training in trauma, attachment, and nervous-system regulation.

 Format: In-person in Baton Rouge + telehealth in LA, FL, and VA

-Fee: $250 per 60-minute session (private pay).
+Fee: $155 - 250 per 60-minute session (private pay).
 Many clients choose private pay for greater privacy, flexibility, and depth of work.
+A few sliding scale spots are available.

-Insurance (Limited Availability): I am currently in-network with Aetna, Cigna, Optum, and United Healthcare as I transition toward a fully private-pay practice.
+Insurance (Limited Availability): I am currently in-network with Cigna, Optum, and United Healthcare as I transition toward a fully private-pay practice in 2026.

 Where To Go Next

-If you’re exploring support related to anxiety & people-pleasing → Anxiety & People-Pleasing Therapy
+If you're exploring support for anxiety & people-pleasing → Anxiety & People-Pleasing Therapy

 Schedule a Consultation

-If you’re wondering whether I’m the right therapist for you, you can start with a brief consultation.
+If you’re wondering whether I’m the right therapist for you, you can start with a free consultation.